rc-biotech/massiveNGSpipe/README.md

 BATCH vs replicate:
 If there are technical replicates of biological replicates which are themselves grouped in batches, then replicate should be what seperates them most down the line.
-The is replicate is technical replicate etc.
+The replicate is technical replicate etc.

 How to use fraction column:
 When additional data-points are required to split data data, this should be put in the fraction column, seperated by underscores "_".